-Bermuda's candy coloured palette, native materials and creative population drive an impressive number of island-made products.
+Bermuda's candy coloured palette, native materials and creative population drive an impressive number of island-made products – that's why you can't go wrong when you shop local in Bermuda.
 Here are nine local artisans, collectives and markets offering up everything from brightly painted pottery to perfumes blended in St. George.

 1 Dockyard Glassworks

 You'll see glassblowers at work at this Royal Naval Dockyard studio and shop, open since 1999.
 Colourful works on display (and for sale) at Dockyard Glassworks include sculptures, flame-worked vessels, blown glass and jewellery.